Oppède le vieux

 Halfway up the path is the 19th century chapel of Saint-Antonin, up here you can see the whole plain of the Luberon stretched out below you.

-Look at the statue of the woman's face Always beautiful such an Andalusian stallion, a man with good taste ;)
+Look at the statue of the woman's face A white Andalusian stallion.
+A man with a good taste ;)

 How beautiful it lies up there